yusuf-saif/amis-fct/docs/pm/03-feature-moscow.md

 **Acceptance criteria:**

-- Albums organised by event/year
+- Albums organised by event/year, sorted newest first on the public gallery page
+- Each album can optionally be linked to an existing Event record (for cross-referencing)
-- Lightbox viewing on desktop; full-screen tap on mobile
+- Lightbox viewing on desktop (keyboard navigable: arrow keys, Escape); full-screen swipe on mobile
 - Videos embeddable from YouTube (no self-hosted video)
-- Admin can create new albums and upload photos via the admin dashboard
+- Admin can: create album (title, cover photo, linked event, date), bulk upload photos, set alt text per photo

 ---